arwhyte/caliper-stuff/docs/caliper-upgrade-v1p0_to_v1p1.md

 The Caliper Technical Working Group provides Caliper 1.1 reference implementation libraries written in Java, Javascript, Python, PHP, Ruby, and .Net.
 Each library provides thinning capabilities.
 For example, the caliper-js 1.1 sensor  [clientUtils.js](https://github.com/IMSGlobal/caliper-js/blob/master/src/clients/clientUtils.js) file includes a replacer function that thins events and entities as part of the serialization process.

-Examples of Caliper 1.0 and 1.1 events that illustrate the move to a more compact representation of Caliper events and entities are included below.
+Examples of Caliper 1.0 and 1.1 events that illustrate the move to a more compact representation of events and entities are included below.

-## 6.0 Caliper 1.1 Envelope
+## 3.5.3 Caliper 1.1 Envelope
 Caliper 1.1 `Event` and `Entity` data MUST be transmitted inside a Caliper `Envelope`, a purpose-built JSON data structure that includes metadata about the emitting `Sensor` and the data payload.

 The Caliper 1.1 [Envelope](#envelope) includes a required `dataVersion` property, the string value for which MUST be set to the Caliper JSON-LD Context IRI: